albe-de/Facial-Recognition-Neural-Network/README.md

 # Facial-Recognition-Neural-Network

 **Useage**
-This Network's soul purpose as of now is to determine if the photo its analysing is a photo of me, or a photo of one of my family members.
+This Network's (current) purpose is to determine if the photo its analysing is a photo of me, or a photo of one of my family members.
+It can be easlily repurposed to anylize live video and update in real time.

 **Repurpose**
 To repurpose it, youll need to make some slight edits to the inputs,